“We need thirty-one of those,” Rahul pointed inside the store, “The Boss was very specific about that.”

 That’s when another one of the clearly overworked brick fraternity made its way through the workshop’s window.
 They knew how to make an entry, one had to give them that.
 They could have taught a thing or two to the burly men in masks, who ungainly followed the brick in, negotiating the remaining bits of glass.

 The leader of the burly pack scanned the occupants, “Rahul?
 What are you doing here?
 You know you aren’t supposed to be part of this mission.”

 “Don’t tell me what I can or cannot do, Sharma.
 You’re not the boss of me.”

-“Well no, but The Boss is the boss of you, isn’t he?
+“Well, no, but The Boss is the boss of you.
 Didn’t he explicitly forbid you to mess with this heist?”
-He threw down his mask, “Oh, and thanks for outing my name, you idiot.
+He paused before adding, “Oh, and thanks for outing my name, you idiot.
 So much for my disguise.”

 “Right,” Rahul rolled his eyes, “The Maker now knows that his house has been broken into by one of the two million Sharmas in the city.
 You’re done for.”